1399.365. Basic Respiratory Tasks and Services

 6. Initial setup, change out, or replacement of a breathing circuit or adjustment of oxygen liter flow or oxygen concentration.

-7. Tracheal suctioning, cuff inflation/deflation, use or removal of an external speaking valve, or removal and replacement of the tracheostomy tube or inner cannula.
+7. Tracheal suctioning, cuff inflation or deflation, use or removal of an external speaking valve, or removal and replacement of the tracheostomy tube or inner cannula.

 (d) This section does not apply to licensed vocational nurses performing respiratory care services identified by the Board while working in any of the exempt settings listed, and under the conditions specified, in subdivisions (i) and (j) of section 3765 of the B&P.

-• March 28, 2024: The Board was presented with, and approved, text to begin the rulemaking process.
+• March 28, 2024: The Board reviewed and approved proposed regulatory text to begin the formal rulemaking process.

-• October 14, 2024: The Board reviewed all comments, timely and untimely, and directed staff to revise the regulation and issue a Notice of Modified Text.
+• October 14, 2024: The Board reviewed public comments and directed staff to issue modified text.

-• October 15, 2024: Staff issued a Notice of Availability of Modified Text.
-Changes included:
+• October 15, 2024: A Notice of Availability of Modified Text was issued, followed by a 15-day public comment period.

 • June 5, 2025: OAL approved the regulation and filed it with the Secretary of State.
 The regulation became effective October 1, 2025.